 Jesus’s childhood home town is perhaps the best place to come for some real Christmas festivities, especially if you’re missing your Santa and Christmas tree decorations.
 Nazareth has the largest community of Christians in the country, and they love their Christmas.

 Watch out for the annual Christmas Parade on Christmas Eve, which starts in the afternoon, call 04-6570555 for more info (just get there EARLY!).
 There’s also a Midnight Mass in the Basilica of the Annunciation, and don’t miss the now annual Christmas market in Nazareth.
-And here’s a little video of Nazareth to get you in the mood…
+And here’s TEN must-see Nazareth sites to get you in the mood…